iSEE-Laboratory/EgoExo-Fitness/README.md

 ## 💬 News
 - [2024.06.14] The preprint paper is available.
 - [2024.07.02] This work is accepted by ECCV-2024.
 Many thanks to the co-workers!🥳🎉🎊
-- [2024.07.09] EgoExo-Fitness dataset and part of the raw annotations are open to apply for.🔥🔥🔥
+- [2024.07.09] EgoExo-Fitness dataset and part of the raw annotations are open to apply for.🔥🔥🔥 Click [here](./Raw_annotations/README.md) for more details.
 - [2024.07.09] Code for ***Cross-View Sequence Verification*** benchmark is available.
 Click [here](./CVSV_benchmark/README.md) for more details.